PsHegger/blog/content/post/generate-for-me.md

 If you would like to have a look at the final version of the code you can do that at [https://github.com/PsHegger/recycleradapter-generator/tree/0.1.0](https://github.com/PsHegger/recycleradapter-generator/tree/0.1.0).

 It is also a bit extended and works as a standalone library, so if you're an Android developer and would like to use it in your project feel free to do so.

+---
+This post was originally published on [kotlindevelopment.com](https://www.kotlindevelopment.com/).
+If you liked it please consider visiting and reading some other articles there.